gregwiechec/ExtendedCms.TinyMceEnhancements/README.md

 }
 ````

-When you add an image to the editor, the ALT text hint dialog will be displayed.
+When you add an image to the editor, the ALT text dialog with hint will be displayed.

 ![TinyMceEnhancements](documentation/assets/TinyMceEnhancements_set_alt_text.jpg "TinyMceEnhancements")